LUCIA

 FINAL THOUGHTS

+Efficient teamwork.
 Tasks were divided: two focused on UX research and wireframing, while a UI designer created production-ready components in parallel.
 This streamlined the process.
 The UI designer adjusted high-fidelity screens, also assisting in creating additional components as required.
 The internal workflow was excellent.

+Clear scope and requirements.
 It was crucial to prioritise features for the MVP to maintain a focused and efficient design process.
 This, and having regular check-ins with stakeholders helped to keep us aligned and avoided scope creep.

+Control of the conversation.
 In its early stages, we recognised that the company was in a youthful phase, with ongoing fine-tuning of its internal processes.
 Our workshops often deviated into unrelated topics.
 To address this, we began crafting more structured meeting agendas, yet allowing space for informal discussions.
 Any administrative matters were dealt with separately.